This fact sheet was updated 12/16/20.

 Several laboratory tests and microscopic evaluation can be used to identify the Aspergillus fungus.

 Treatment of aspergillosis is often not effective, but topical or injected anti-fungal drugs can be used to treat captive domestic or wild birds.
 Treatment can also include removal of the lesions and supportive care.
 Treatment of free-ranging wild birds is not feasible.

 Aspergillus occurs naturally almost everywhere in soil, so it cannot be eliminated from the environment.
 However, wild bird populations often experience aspergillosis outbreaks as a result of discarded moldy grain, rice, or corn from agricultural areas.
-Such sources of moldy agricultural waste should be removed.
+Access to sources of moldy agricultural waste should be eliminated.
 Bird feeders can also be a potential source of aspergillosis exposure for wild birds, so it is important to ensure that seed in feeders is fresh and free of mold.
 Large captive bird populations should not be overcrowded and should be kept in clean areas with proper ventilation and temperature and humidity control.
 People working with dense colonies of wild or domestic birds should wear facemasks especially in the presence of wet feed, litter, or feces.
 People should also wear facemasks when conducting necropsies of birds if aspergillosis is suspected.
 Hunters should not consume birds with this disease because although the disease cannot be transmitted by eating the meat of an infected bird, hunters can be exposed by inhalation of spores from carcasses.